girder/girder/docs/plugin-development.rst

 Adding a prefix to an API
 *************************

-It is possible to provide a prefix to your API, allowing associate endpoints to be grouped together.
+It is possible to provide a prefix to your API, allowing associated endpoints to be grouped together.
 This is done by passing the resource instance when then route is defined and creating a prefix when mounting the resouce.